tier4/drs-docs/docs/calibration/index.md

         - Select the target camera name in “camera_name”.
 The correct corresponding LiDAR will be chosen by the tool.
         - Then, press “Launch”.
 After pressing the button, 3 popup windows will appear.

     3. UI preparation
-        1. In the “Image view” window, select Current /tf for “TF source”
+        1. In the “Image view” window, select Current /tf for “TF source” and Pixels for "Marker units"
             ![](images/image-20241121-112246.png)
         2. In the Rviz window, insert the appropriate LiDAR frame (e.g. `lidar_front` for the front LiDAR) for “Global Options > Fixed Frame”.
             ![](images/image-20241121-112752.png)